Political Economy Summary

 Click on a thumbnail below to read the relevant PESA Regional Integration Monitor relating to Lesotho.

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to Lesotho.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to Lesotho.

 Lesotho is a mountainous, landlocked country located in Southern Africa.
 It is an enclave, surrounded by South Africa.
 The most notable geographic fact about Lesotho is that it is the only independent state in the world that lies entirely above 1,000 metres in elevation.
 Its lowest point is at 1,400 metres above sea-level, the highest lowest point of any country.
 Because of its elevation, Lesotho’s climate is cooler than in most other regions or countries at the same latitude.